 These statistics may be accessed via the statistics-channel or using rndc stats, which will dump them to the file listed in the statistics-file.
 See also Section 6.4.0.1.

-For backward compatibility with earlier versions of BIND 9, the zone-statistics option can also accept yes or no; yes has the same meaning as full.
-As of BIND 9.10, no has the same meaning as none; previously, it was the same as terse.
+For backward compatibility with earlier versions of BIND 9, the zone-statistics option can also accept yes or no, which have the same effect as full and terse, respectively.

 6.2.16.1 Boolean Options